The Light of Epiphany

 Jesus is the light of life who came to enlighten our lives!

 First of all, Jesus Christ came as the light of the world to break the hold of death, which has darkened the world ever since the Fall of Adam and Eve.
 Death, the ultimate end of all people, the frightening darkness of humanity, is not only challenged, but destroyed by Jesus Christ.
 We no longer have to face this dreaded end of humanity, but now can laugh at death.
-As St. Paul so boldly says, “O death, where is your sting?
-O Hell, where is your victory?”
-Through Christ, the darkness of death is turned into a peaceful doorway into heaven.
+As

 Second, Jesus Christ came as the light of the world to shine within the darkness of ignorance.
 He is the light of knowledge, revealing to us the truth about God, the truth about life itself, and our purpose here on earth.
-We are not animals, living on earth for 80 or 90 years simply to fulfill our own needs and then to die and be buried in the ground.
+We are not animals, living on earth for 70 or so years simply to fulfill our own needs and then to die and be buried in the ground.
 Christ has revealed to us that we are God’s children, created for eternity.
 We have a purpose on earth – to receive God’s love in our lives, and then to be His instruments sharing His love with other people.
 Within each one of us there is a thirst for the divine and a longing for the eternal.
 This thirst and longing can only be fully filled through an intimate relationship with Jesus Christ.

 Third, Jesus Christ came as the light of the world to shine His love in the midst of the dark hatred that tries to control our lives.
 Jesus revealed through his life that love is greater than hate, and good is greater than evil.
 As a light within each one of us, he teaches us to allow His light of love to chase away the shadows of hatred, bitterness, and injury that dwell deep within us.
 No matter how dark any darkness is, His light is always greater!
 But we have to allow His light to heal us from the self-destroying darkness of hatred.